Arthur Conan Doyle: Freemasonry and spiritualism

 Doyle's two-volume book The History of Spiritualism was published in 1926.
-W. Leslie Curnow, a spiritualist, contributed much research to the book.
+W. Leslie Curnow a spiritualist, contributed much research to the book.
 Later that year, Robert John Tillyard wrote a predominantly supportive review of it in the journal Nature.
-This review provoked controversy: Several other critics, notably A. A. Campbell Swinton, pointed out the evidence of fraud in mediumship, as well as Doyle's non-scientific approach to the subject.
+This review provoked controversy: Several other critics, including A. A. Campbell Swinton, pointed out the evidence of fraud in mediumship, as well as Doyle's non-scientific approach to the subject.
 In 1927, Doyle gave a filmed interview, in which he spoke about Sherlock Holmes and spiritualism.

-Doyle and the Piltdown Hoax
+Doyle and the Piltdown hoax

 Richard Milner, an American historian of science, argued that Doyle may have been the perpetrator of the Piltdown Man hoax of 1912, creating the counterfeit hominid fossil that fooled the scientific world for over 40 years.
 Milner noted that Doyle had a plausible motive—namely, revenge on the scientific establishment for debunking one of his favourite psychics—and said that The Lost World appeared to contain several clues referring cryptically to his having been involved in the hoax.
-Samuel Rosenberg's 1974 book Naked is the Best Disguise purports to explain how, throughout his writings, Doyle had provided overt clues to otherwise hidden or suppressed aspects of his way of thinking that seemed to support the idea that Doyle would be involved in such a hoax.
+Samuel Rosenberg's 1974 book Naked Is the Best Disguise purports to explain how, throughout his writings, Doyle had provided overt clues to otherwise hidden or suppressed aspects of his way of thinking that seemed to support the idea that Doyle would be involved in such a hoax.

 However, more recent research suggests that Doyle was not involved.
 In 2016, researchers at the Natural History Museum and Liverpool John Moores University analyzed DNA evidence showing that responsibility for the hoax lay with the amateur archaeologist Charles Dawson, who had originally "found" the remains.
 He had initially not been considered the likely perpetrator, because the hoax was seen as being too elaborate for him to have devised.
 However, the DNA evidence showed that a supposedly ancient tooth he had "discovered" in 1915 (at a different site) came from the same jaw as that of the Piltdown Man, suggesting that he had planted them both.
 That tooth, too, was later proven to have been planted as part of a hoax.

 Chris Stringer, an anthropologist from the Natural History Museum, was quoted as saying: "Conan Doyle was known to play golf at the Piltdown site and had even given Dawson a lift in his car to the area, but he was a public man and very busy[,] and it is very unlikely that he would have had the time [to create the hoax].
 So there are some coincidences, but I think they are just coincidences.
 When you look at the fossil evidence[,] you can only associate Dawson with all the finds, and Dawson was known to be personally ambitious.
 He wanted professional recognition.
 He wanted to be a member of the Royal Society and he was after an MBE [sic].
 He wanted people to stop seeing him as an amateur".